Madonna studies: Criticisms

-The field was criticized because tends "to be jargon laden and prone to over-interpretation".
-A denunciation of the branch and its feminist and gay exponents in cultural studies, rails against "a state of intellectual anarchy that sanctions willfully perverse misreadings".
-Although she also worked on the field, Camille Paglia years later, referred to the "pretentious terminology" citing examples of words like "intertextual", "significations", "transgressive", "subversive" or "self-representation".
-She decries: "This would be comical, except for its ill effect on students and an increasingly corrupt career system".
-Similarly, Robert Christgau believes so much of the academic writing on Madonna feels translated.
-He also noticed that the "Madonnathinking" contrasted of her "overanalyzed" and "overstuffed" videos with her "underanalyzed" pop songs.
-Similar to Christgau, authors of Media and Cultural Theory (2010) found that the problem with Madonna studies from the perspective of musicology is that "very little analysis is focused on the musical text but rather performances and promotional video".
-In this area, author Andrew Blake provides a "musicological" critique, but overall commented that cultural studies have a "problem" with music itself.
+According to Ouellette, the Madonna studies also received criticisms because tends "to be jargon laden and prone to over-interpretation".
+Mandy Merck in Perversions: Deviant Readings (1993), added others opposed to these studies describing them as "a state of intellectual anarchy that sanctions willfully perverse misreadings".
+Paglia criticized its "pretentious terminology", and cited terms such as "intertextual", "significations", "transgressive", "subversive" or "self-representation".
+She argued that "this would be comical, except for its ill effect on students and an increasingly corrupt career system".
+Robert Christgau observed that much academic writing on Madonna "feels translated", noting also a tendency to "overanalyze" and "overstuff" her music videos in contrast to her pop songs.
+The authors of Media and Cultural Theory (2010), stated that, from a musicological perspective, Madonna studies devoted little attention to musical texts, and instead focused on performance and music videos.
+Author Andrew Blake offers a musicological review, nothing broadly that cultural studies have a "problem" with music itself.